Windows CMD Commands: Mastering the Command Prompt

 The output shows all the commands from the CMD session from oldest to newest.

-The driverquery command is a command for admins to display the installed device drivers and their information.
+The driverquery command displays the installed device drivers and their information.
 The command works for both local and remote access machines.

 The syntax for the command is: